top of page

 www.AlexAndOlmsted.com

-Happenstance Theater, winner of 5 Helen Hayes Awards has been called “DC’s leading peddler of whimsy” by the Washington Post.
+Happenstance Theater is a professional company dedicated to devising original, performer-generated, visual, poetic Theater.
+Happenstance has won 5 Helen Hayes Awards and been called “DC’s leading peddler of whimsy” by the Washington Post.

 www.HappenstanceTheater.com